Sliangs/interpreter-compiler/README.md

 # interpreter-compiler
-trying to make one in python
+Trying to Understand how it works through python